camel-cased/SetKit/README.md

 **Key Features:**

-- **Declarative Syntax:** SetKit allows you to define and configure UIKit elements using a clean and expressive declarative syntax.
+- **Declarative Syntax:** SetKit allows you to configure UIKit elements using a clean and expressive declarative syntax.
 Instead of writing lengthy imperative code, you can simply describe what you want, and the library takes care of the rest.
 - **Intuitive API:** The library provides an intuitive API for setting properties such as fonts, colors, and animations.
 You can specify these properties in a clear and structured way, making your code more self-explanatory.
 - **Reusable Components:** Create reusable UI components by defining them declaratively.
 This promotes code reusability and modularity, as you can encapsulate complex UI elements within easily shareable components.
 - **Supports UIKit Elements:** You can use SetKit with various UIKit elements, including labels, buttons, text views, image views, and more.
 It seamlessly integrates with your existing UIKit-based projects.
 - **Effortless Constraint Management:** SetKit simplifies the process of creating and managing layout constraints, allowing you to define UI element positioning and sizing with ease.
-Whether you're specifying autolayout rules or leveraging the power of SnapKit, SetKit streamlines constraint handling for a seamless and responsive UI.
+Leveraging the power of SnapKit, SetKit simplifies constraint handling for a seamless and responsive UI.

 ## Example